open-policy-agent/eopa/docs/enterprise-opa/reference/api-reference/partial-evaluation-api.md

 The same request can generate filters that are representable in many different ways, such as raw SQL `WHERE` clauses or [Universal Conditions AST](/apps/data/reference/ucast-syntax).

-Enterprise OPA uses the `Accept` header to denote the target response format.
+EOPA uses the `Accept` header to denote the target response format.

 | Value | Response Schema | Description |
 | --- | --- | -- |